shynur/Binary-Search-Tree/README.md

 - **internal**

-  a internal node has key-value pair and left and right child
+  a internal node has key-value pair and left and right children

 - **external**

-  NOT have key-value pair; pointers to left and right child are `nullptr`
+  NOT have key-value pair; pointers to left and right children are `nullptr`

   height === 0, color === BLACK